aydotjs/ascpi-micro-questions/README.md

 # What's the difference between Chocolate agar and Thayer Martin Agar
 # What's the organism that exhibits satellite phenomenon around Staphylococcus aureus
 # what's penumonia
+# What test can help you differentiate Pseudomonas aeruginosa from other members of the pseudomonas family